VicAlexandre/memory_pool/README.md

 # mem_pool: Efficient Fixed-Size Memory Pool in C

-A simple, efficient, and thread-safe memory pool implemented in C for fast fixed-size block allocations and deallocations.
+A simple and efficient memory pool implemented in C for fast fixed-size block allocations and deallocations.
 Based on the publication [Fast Efficient Fixed-Size Memory Pool: No Loops and No Overhead](http://www.thinkmind.org/index.php?view=article&articleid=computation_tools_2012_1_10_80006).

 ## 📝 Table of Contents